 She also explained the four principal subdivisions that formed the new library.

-There were the Reference Books: like Encyclopedias, Non Fiction: Philosophy, History, Travel, Biographies and Literature, Fiction: like Novels and Books for young people.
+There were the Reference Books: like Encyclopedias, Non-Fiction: Philosophy, History, Travel, Biographies and Literature, Fiction: like Novels and Books for young people.

 She spent a lot of time discussing the books she brought with her.

-Afterwards, Miss Zachert thanked the assembly for their attention and concluded by expressing the hope that they would avail themselves of this opportunity to benefit themselves by using the Library.
+Afterward, Miss Zachert thanked the assembly for their attention and concluded by expressing the hope that they would avail themselves of this opportunity to benefit themselves by using the Library.

 It would be a very regrettable affair and very ungratifying to know that after such untiring and persistent efforts, it was not appreciated by the public.